 The Kino to DeMoss-Petrie line will cross private property and utilize road right of way within the City of Tucson.
-Interconnecting the Kino Substation and planned UA North Substation to the existing DeMoss-Petrie Substation will strengthen reliability by adding redundancy, allowing TEP to deliver energy from more than one direction.
+Interconnecting the Kino Substation and planned Vine Substation to the existing DeMoss-Petrie Substation will strengthen reliability by adding redundancy, allowing TEP to deliver energy from more than one direction.

 TEP would build the line with self-weathering steel monopoles that stand between 75-110 feet tall.
 Taller structures may be required at major road or line crossings.

 Under state law, TEP must secure a Certificate of Environmental Compatibility (CEC) before building the transmission line.
-TEP plans to file a CEC application in 2020 with the Arizona Power Plant and Transmission Line Siting Committee, which will review the application in a public process that allows neighbors and other stakeholders to provide comments.
+TEP filed a CEC application in August 2021 with the Arizona Power Plant and Transmission Line Siting Committee, which will review the application in a public process that allows neighbors and other stakeholders to provide comments.
 If the Line Siting Committee grants a CEC, it will be sent to the ACC for final review and approval.